ministryofjustice/bichard7-next-core/packages/api/README.md

 ### Routes

-The `src/routes` folder does require authentication.
+The `src/routes` folder does not require authentication.
 See the Swagger documentation to test the "Authorize" button.
-In development the key is `Bearer password` and the User's JWT encoded in Base64.
+In development you need to log in to the User Service and copy the `.AUTH` cookie.
+This is the JWT.
+We need to copy/paste the JWT so we can enter `Bearer $JWT`.